aalaesar/manage-bind/README.md

 ## Bind's configuration contexts
-Bind uses **clause contexts** to allow precise configuration.
+Bind uses **clause configuration contexts** to allow precise configuration.
-- A context is a **set** of statements.
+- A clause is a class with its own **set** of statements.
+- A statement is explicitely or implicitely defined in a context.
+It configures the server's behaviour for the context.
 - Contexts can **includes** (parent) and **be included** (child) by other contexts:
- - **Options** is the _largest_ context that include all others.
+ - **Options** has the _largest_ context that include all others.
- - **zone** is the _smallest_ context.
-It can't include any other context.
+ - **zone** has the _smallest_ context.
+It can't include any context.
-- Some statements are common to 2 or more clause contexts.
+- Some statements are common to 2 or more clauses.
 In this case, inheritance rules apply:
  - A context implicitely inherit of it's parent's statements.
  - If defined, a context can override its parent's statement and pass on the new value to its child(ren).
 - Some statements are clause specific and cannot be inherited or passed on.